Tanner Pearson

-Tanner Pearson (born August 10, 1992) is a Canadian professional ice hockey player for the Vancouver Canucks of the National Hockey League (NHL).
-Pearson was drafted 30th overall in the 2012 NHL Entry Draft by the Los Angeles Kings.
+Tanner Pearson (born August 10, 1992) is a Canadian professional ice hockey winger for the Winnipeg Jets of the National Hockey League (NHL).
+He was selected in the first round, 30th overall, by the Los Angeles Kings in the 2012 NHL entry draft and won the Stanley Cup with the Kings in 2014.
+Pearson has also previously played for the Pittsburgh Penguins, Vancouver Canucks, Montreal Canadiens, and Vegas Golden Knights.